 Taking Tylenol?
 The Glutathione Connection

 Tylenol (acetaminophen) is one of the most commonly used painkillers, but it comes with side effects.
 The most concerning effects of using Tylenol are liver damage and glutathione depletion.
-You might be wondering: how can I prevent liver damage and glutathione depletion?
-I’ll let you know my favorite strategies and supplements by the end of this article.
+You may be wondering: how can I prevent liver damage and glutathione depletion?
+In this article, I let you know my favorite strategies and supplements.

 What Happens When Glutathione Gets Depleted?